 Statement of Declaration on Independence given by Independent Directors

-All the Independent Directors of the Company have given declarations that they meet the criteria of independence as laid down under section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of Listing Regulations.
+All the Independent Directors of the Company have given declarations that they meet the criteria of independence as laid down under section 149(6) of the Act and Regulation 16(1)(b) of Listing Regulations.

 The Company is committed to good corporate governance practices.
-The Report on Corporate Governance as stipulated under Listing Regulations forms an integral part of this Report.
+The Report on Corporate Governance, as stipulated under Listing Regulations, forms an integral part of this Annual Report.
 The requiste certificate from M/s M. M. Sheth & Co., Practising Company Secretaries, is attached to the Report on Corporate Governance.

-Management Discussion and Analysis Report for the year under review as stipulated under Listing Regulations is presented in a section forming part of Annual Report.
-Items covered in Boards Report are not repeated in the Management Discussion and Analysis Report.
+Management Discussion and Analysis Report for the year under review, as stipulated under Listing Regulations, is presented in a section forming part of this Annual Report.
+For sake of brevity the items covered in Boards Report are not repeated in the Management Discussion and Analysis Report.